A-Z of Yoga

 Can we recognise the true value of relaxation?
 Can we enter its fullness as Yoga Nidra, the yogic sleep, now able to plant our positive seeds deep into the unconscious.

 S is for Sukha and Sthira

-Easiness & steadiness, the position of equipose.
+Easiness and steadiness, the position of equipose.
 A balance in both posture and attitude where we soon find that if we alter our posture our attitude necessarily changes and vice versa.
-It is harmony of the middle path of yoga giving a feeling of balance which cannot so easily be overturned.
+It is harmony of the middle path of yoga, giving a feeling of balance which cannot so easily be overturned.

 T is for Tapas

 Meaning heat, the fire needed for change and for transformation, just as the blacksmith tempers his sword and the sun ripens the fruit.
 Denoting the need for discipline, so easily forsaken, when all else beckons us or we set ourselves a task too great.

 Can we devote a little time each day to our practice of yoga, knowing that soon the body and mind will more gladly step on to the yoga tapas mat?

 A yogic hand seal where our subtle energies are channelled; Hands clasped in lap, left finger pressed against base of left thumb; stimulating svadisthana, our sacral chakra, aligning aspiration with new inspiration.